GreenleafLab/array_fitting_tools/README.md

 * `run_all_binding_curves.sh` can be used to run all 4 scripts.
 * `compressBarcodes` can take in a CPseq file and find unique barcode file.
 Also assesses quality.
 * `fitBackgroundTile` will fit background clusters with the same method used above to better understand how noise contributes to fit values
+    * This one probably won't work out of the box: talk to me.
+* `medianSubsetCPseries` will take the per-variant median of a CPseries, and optionally subset to only include one tile.

 ## More
 For more info, see the [wiki page](https://github.com/GreenleafLab/array_fitting_tools/wiki)